Fort Worth, TX 76116 (817) 223-3451 Hours M-F 7:00AM-6:00PM

 When Glenn and Christi learned there was a growing need for quality care in West Fort Worth, they jumped at the opportunity to move back to an area that is very special to Glenn’s side of the family.
 Glenn’s mom grew up in the Arlington Heights neighborhood of Fort Worth and met Glenn’s father while he was stationed at the Carswell Air Force Base.
 In 1954, Glenn’s parents married and moved into the apartments that once sat on the location of Glenn and Christi’s new Primrose school on Westridge Ave.
 Two-thirds of a century later, Glenn and Christi were excited to build their new school on the foundational elements their parents and grandparents built so long ago – literally.

 Glenn and Christi’s goal is to ensure Fort Worth children are loved and cared for in an environment that fosters a lifelong love of learning.
-Primrose School of Fort Worth West will provide an atmosphere where children can grow their Active Minds, Healthy Bodies and Happy Hearts®.
+Primrose School of Fort Worth West will provide an atmosphere where children can grow their Active Minds, Healthy Bodies, and Happy Hearts®.

 Primrose School of Fort Worth West is located at 3777 Westridge Ave., Fort Worth, TX, 76116.